zalenix/portaldocs/portal-sdk/templates/top-extensions-authentication.md

 During sign-in, the Portal obtains a token that contains claims that identify the signed-in user.
 The Portal also retrieves directories and subscriptions to which the user has access.

-**NOTE:** Users can sign in without a subscription.
+**NOTE**:  Users can sign in without a subscription.
 Extensions must gracefully handle this case and return zero assets when queried.

 The extension can call ARM from the client or from the extension server.
 The extension can also call external  services from the client or from the extension server.